ericthehacker/workshop-app/README.md

 > Keep in mind: It's not an official library, just a basic implementation for purpose of this workshop.

-In the command, you can access API client using `AbstractCommand::getApiClient` method.
+In the command, you can access API client using `ContainerAwareCommand::getApiClient` method.

 #### Broadcast